 Go out more: What book made you isolate yourself from the outside world?

-I brought One Day on holiday with me to Lanzarote three years ago.
+I brought One Day on holiday with me to Lanzarote about 10 years ago.
 I’d given up on it previously, but my cousin convinced me to pick it back up again.

 I am so glad she did.
 I absolutely loved it.
 While my family went swimming, I sat on my deck chair happy out, burning to a crisp and speeding through the book.
 I had it finished over two days, I picked it up first in the evening and had turned the last page by the end of the next day.
 Maybe that’s just one day?